moloy900/toolesy/pages/Code & Data Formatter Tools/csv-to-json-converter.md

       <li><strong>Business Users:</strong> Convert reports and data exports for use in modern applications</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What file formats does this converter support?</strong><br>
+    <p><strong>What file formats does this converter support?</strong><br>
-      A: Our converter supports CSV (Comma Separated Values), XLS (Excel 97-2003), and XLSX (Excel 2007 and later) files.</p>
+      Our converter supports CSV (Comma Separated Values), XLS (Excel 97-2003), and XLSX (Excel 2007 and later) files.</p>

-    <p><strong>Q: Is there a file size limit for conversion?</strong><br>
+    <p><strong>Is there a file size limit for conversion?</strong><br>
-      A: You can convert reasonably large files, but very large files (over 50MB) might take longer to process.
+      You can convert reasonably large files, but very large files (over 50MB) might take longer to process.
 The tool is optimized for typical spreadsheet sizes.</p>

-    <p><strong>Q: Is my data kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my data kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The conversion happens locally on your own computer or phone.
 Your data is never sent to any server, meaning we never see, store, or have access to your files.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our CSV to JSON Converter?</h3>
     <p>Our <strong>online CSV to JSON converter</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online tools, we don't store your data on our servers - all processing happens in your browser.
 This means your sensitive spreadsheets, client data, and proprietary information remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>